-- 19 NEPA requires federal agencies to consider the potential impacts to the natural and human environment - 20 from their proposed actions.
-If potential adverse effects may arise, they must be disclosed in an EA or an - 21 Environmental Impact Statement that is circulated for public review.
-The NEPA process is intended to help - federal agency officials make decisions based on an understanding of the potential environmental effects 22 - 23 and to take actions that protect, restore, and enhance the environment (40 CFR 1500.1).
-Therefore, GSA, - with input from the public and other federal and state agencies, would decide the future action to take in 24 - accordance with NEPA as part of their decision-making process.
-25 - 26 Federal agencies are required to provide meaningful opportunities for public participation in a proposed - 27 action.
-Opportunities for stakeholders and the public to become involved in the NEPA process occur when - an agency begins scoping and when a NEPA document is published for public review and comment.
-Please 28 - 29 refer to Section 1.4, Public Involvement, for detailed information concerning internal and external scoping - 30 during the NEPA process.
+NEPA requires federal agencies to consider the potential impacts to the natural and human environment from their proposed actions.
+If potential adverse effects may arise, they must be disclosed in an EA or an Environmental Impact Statement that is circulated for public review.
+The NEPA process is intended to help federal agency officials make decisions based on an understanding of the potential environmental effects and to take actions that protect, restore, and enhance the environment (40 CFR 1500.1).
+Therefore, GSA, with input from the public and other federal and state agencies, would decide the future action to take in accordance with NEPA as part of their decision-making process.

+Federal agencies are required to provide meaningful opportunities for public participation in a proposed action.
+Opportunities for stakeholders and the public to become involved in the NEPA process occur when an agency begins scoping and when a NEPA document is published for public review and comment.
+Please refer to Section 1.4, Public Involvement, for detailed information concerning internal and external scoping during the NEPA process.

-Section 106 of the National Historic Preservation Act (NHPA)
+1.3.2 Section 106 of the National Historic Preservation Act (NHPA)

-- 32 The National Historic Preservation Act of 1966 (NHPA) (16 U.S.C.
-470), as amended, is the most - 33 comprehensive federal law pertaining to the protection of cultural resources.
-The NHPA establishes a - 34 program for the preservation of historic properties (i.e., districts, sites, buildings, structures, and objects) - 35 throughout the nation.
-Section 106 of the NHPA requires federal agencies to consider the effects of their - activities on such properties.
-Implementing regulations for Section 106 are at 36 CFR 800 (Protection of 36 - 37 Historic Properties).
-These regulations require the responsible federal agency, in consultation with the - State/Tribal Historic Preservation Officer (SHPO/THPO), to determine the level of effort to identify 38 - historically significant cultural resources in the area of potential effect (APE) of the undertaking.
-The 39 - 40 Tennessee SHPO is the primary consulting party in the process.
-There are no federally recognized Native - American Tribes in the state of Tennessee.
-41 - 42 In accordance with 36 CFR 800, federal agencies are encouraged to coordinate studies and documents - 43 prepared under Section 106 with those done under NEPA.
-Section 800.8(a) of the regulations provides
+The National Historic Preservation Act of 1966 (NHPA) (16 U.S.C.
+470), as amended, is the most comprehensive federal law pertaining to the protection of cultural resources.
+The NHPA establishes a program for the preservation of historic properties (i.e., districts, sites, buildings, structures, and objects) throughout the nation.
+Section 106 of the NHPA requires federal agencies to consider the effects of their activities on such properties.
+Implementing regulations for Section 106 are at 36 CFR 800 (Protection of Historic Properties).
+These regulations require the responsible federal agency, in consultation with the State/Tribal Historic Preservation Officer (SHPO/THPO), to make a reasonable and good faith effort to identify historically significant cultural resources in the area of potential effect (APE) of the undertaking.
+The Tennessee SHPO is the primary consulting party in the process.
+GSA initiated consultation with the SHPO regarding the potential impacts from implementing the Proposed Action and the findings of the Cultural Resources Assessment prepared for this project.
+Further details regarding SHPO consultation under Section 106 are included in Section 1.5, Draft EA Phase, and Section 3.7, Cultural Resources.
+Copies of correspondence are included in Appendix B.